Architecture of 8086

 8086 does not have a RAM or ROM inside it.
 However, it has internal registers for storing intermediate and final results and interfaces with memory located outside it through the System Bus.

-In case of 8086, it is a 16-bit Integer processor in a 40 pin, Dual Inline Packaged IC.
+In the case of 8086, it is a 16-bit Integer processor in a 40-pin, Dual Inline Packaged IC.

-8086 provides the programmer with 14 internal registers, each 16 bits or 2 Bytes wide.
+8086 provides the programmer with 14 internal registers, each 16 bits or 2 bytes wide.
+The main advantage of the 8086 microprocessor is it supports Pipelining.

 - To increase execution speed and fetching speed, 8086 segments the memory.

-- It’s 20 bit address bus can address 1MB of memory, it segments it into 4 64kB segments.
+- Its 20-bit address bus can address 1MB of memory, it segments it into 16 64kB segments.

 - 8086 works only with four 64KB segments within the whole 1MB memory.